vosaul/status.im/source/build_status/desktop.md

   export STATUS_DATA_DIR=~/status-files/data1 # this is where Realm data files, Geth node data, and logs will reside; also not strictly needed for dev alongside release
   ```

+  The Makefile already specifies default values that allow you to run a debug instance without clashing with the release version.
   Please be sure to run the instance with default parameters (without any explicit specification of variables above) first, as otherwise it will kill `ubuntu-server` processes that belong to other instances.

 - for complete cleanup of generated files and Realm data, issue: